The Campaigning Site for a better Ombudsman Service.

 Should the whole process fail you, there is content on using the judiciary to take direct court action.
 If you feel you need more information to support your complaint then effective ways to gain access to the evidence are discussed under the tab ICO Information Commissioner’s Office.
 Check up previous freedom of information requests by clicking the links to whatdotheyknow under the FOI tab.
 You can scan through open letters where individuals have submitted correspondence which they feel has not been given the attention it deserves by those in authority.
 Many of these letters will have been ignored by the Ombudsman and buried in their ‘no action required’ files.
 You get a chance to see what other people are complaining about and feel free to contribute yourself if you would like more exposure for your concerns.
 You can check out the what-people-say-about-phso page and leave your own comment there.
 At the bottom of this page you can see a video blog from James Titcombe who recounts his harrowing experience with the Ombudsman.

 This site gives you both information and a voice.
 You can read case studies in our ‘OFF THE HOOK’ report by clicking on the cover in the sidebar.
 You are not alone.
 If you would like to join the Pressure Group then please complete the form under this tab.
 You will then be sent regular updates of progress.
 We have new objectives for reform of the Ombudsman in line with current parliamentary debate which you can see on reform-agenda The news tab gives latest updates for the campaign, while the blog tab you will take you ‘PHSO – the true story’ where you can read articles related to the Ombudsman debate.
-We believe so strongly that the Ombudsman should be held to account that we have submitted cases of Misconduct in Public Office to the Met Police and we encourage others to do likewise. misconduct-in-public-office/ Misconduct is a wilful act and a large number of complaints will prove that poor service delivery is by design and not accident.
+We believe so strongly that the Ombudsman should be held to account that we have submitted cases of Misconduct in Public Office to the Met Police and we encourage others to do likewise. misconduct-in-public-office/ Misconduct is be definition a ‘wilful act’ and the volume of complaints will prove that poor service delivery is by design and not by accident.